 towards the sky, his feet were always firmly set on the ground.

-Shivaji was undoubtedly a very courageous person, but his courage
+Shivaji was undoubtedly a very courageous person,

-caution.
+embellished by caution.
 Like a seasoned general, he knew exactly

 when to attack and when to retreat.
 He was extremely circumspect

 while fighting the enemy.
 He did so with extreme cunning, a knowledge

-not just of his own strengths and weaknesses but also those of his enemy, something
+not just of his own strengths and weaknesses but also those of his

-this, more often than not the time and place of
+network.
+Thanks to this, more often than not the time and place of

 his battles were of his own choosing, something which gave him a

 distinct edge over the enemy.
 Shivaji always proved to be a step

 Starting as a teenaged leader of a band of young

 He used these mountains virtually as his armour while battling some

 very daunting foes.
 Lightening in his movements, he swept down on his